haowen737/xlsx-hero/README.md

 node index.js
 ```
 Then open http://localhost:3008/
-*(Make sure you have node v7.6.0 or higher installed for ES2015 and async function support)*
+*(For server: Make sure you have node v7.6.0 or higher installed for ES2015 and async function support)*
+*(For client: Make sure your browser support Fetch & Promise && DO NOT USE IE8 OR BELOW)*
+Enjoy :)